 Rest APIs: We have enhanced REST APIs for third-party integration and external management of FlexDeploy.
 This builds out the already robust extensibility of the platform by allowing others to build their own tools around FlexDeploy and to more easily manipulate and manage FlexDeploy activities using alternative channels.
 Bottom line, you can drive FlexDeploy via our robust UI or APIs.
 Your choice and flexibility to meet whatever needs you might have.
 See our API Guide for more details.

 Usability and Ease of Adoption: FlexDeploy 5.0 includes many enhancements, utilities, and general usability improvements which help ease the adoption and ongoing care and feeding post-implementation.
-Examples including new tutorials, a JumpStart demo lab, Docker version of FlexDeploy, fine-tuning the UI for optimal User Experience, and advanced administration related to purging and archiving release level data.
+Examples include new tutorials, Docker version of FlexDeploy, fine-tuning the UI for optimal User Experience, and advanced administration related to purging and archiving release level data.